Chai (band)

 Chai was a Japanese pop band from Nagoya.
 The group consisted of four members: Mana, Kana, Yuuki and Yuna.
 Formed in 2012, the band released their debut studio album, Pink, in 2017.
 They announced their breakup in 2024.

+Chai was produced and managed domestically by Jisedai and managed internationally by Antinos Management America, both subsidiaries of their label, Sony Music Entertainment Japan.

 Biography

 Chai was formed in 2012 in Nagoya, Aichi Prefecture, by twin sisters Mana and Kana, alongside Yuna and Yuuki.
 Mana, Kana, and Yuna are all from Nagoya, and were in the same class at high school.
 The three were members of the light music club at their high school, performing covers of musicians such as Tokyo Jihen and Aiko.
 Yuna introduced the other band members to Japanese music that did not easily fit into the traditional definition of "J-Pop", such as the band Cero or Kimyō Reitaro.

 After the members graduated and went to university, Mana became friends with Yuuki (originally from Gifu Prefecture, who had moved to Nagoya), and asked the four friends to form a band.
 The band's name comes from Russian tea (known as chai).
 Kana drank the tea with jam with her Russian literature professor at a Russian restaurant, which she thought was cute.

 At first, Chai performed mostly around Aichi Prefecture but eventually moved to playing venues around Tokyo.
 The band started releasing singles independently in 2013 and held a tour of central Japan in the summer holidays.
 Their first large concert was performed at Zepp Nagoya, when the band were finalists in a college band competition.

 The band's debut extended play Hottaraka Series was released in August 2015, exclusively at digital retailer Ototoy and as a tour exclusive CD.
 In August 2016, the EP was released to streaming services globally, with the song "Gyaranboo" reaching number 36 on Spotify's UK top 50 chart.

 The band moved to Tokyo in 2016 in order to focus on becoming full-time musicians.
 In October, Chai was signed to Sony Music Japan after winning a competition in order to find acts to perform at Japan Nite at the SXSW festival in Austin.
 In December, Hottaraka Series was given a nationwide release.
 After their US SXSW tour in March 2017, the band released their second EP, Homegoro Series, distributed through Otemoyan Record, a record label imprint founded by Chai.